Caravan (trailer): Travel trailer

 Larger travel trailers are made with seasonal or full-time users in mind.
 These generally range from 25 to 40 ft long and contain all the comforts of a luxury condominium.
 These amenity-laden models can reach 12000 lb or more, requiring a purpose-built tow vehicle, highway tractor or large truck or SUV.
 While trailers may weigh in even above that, most long-bed pickups have a maximum tow-weight of 15500 lb.
 Multiple televisions and air conditioners are common in units of this size.
 Slide-out rooms and screen porches add to livability.
 By law, travel trailers are limited to 400 ft2 of living area, and many models offer exactly that plus any optional slide-outs.

-With all of the disincentives inherent in municipal zoning bylaws and building codes to affordable, ecological (off-grid) and compact housing solutions, travel-trailers offer a possibility for those considering an ecological full-time home or seasonal cottage.
+With all of the disincentives inherent in local government zoning regulations and building codes to affordable, ecological (off-grid) and compact housing solutions, travel-trailers offer a possibility for those considering an ecological full-time home or seasonal cottage.
 Travel-trailers are often acceptable on flood-plains, areas outside of urban growth limits, et cetera, where regular buildings are not allowed.
 Among the virtues of a trailer park are its light infrastructure, low ecological footprint, minimal land disturbance, abundant permeable surfaces (for stormwater drainage), and ease of site restoration.

 Some specialized brands of the trailer, such as the hi-lo trailer, have an upper half (slightly larger than the lower half) that can be folded down over the lower half to a total height of about five feet for reduced wind resistance during travel; these otherwise contain everything other travel trailers have (except for a full-height closet).

 Innovation in travel trailers is the hybrid travel trailer, combining the features of a pop-up and a hard-sided trailer.
 In its camping configuration, one or more bunks fold down from the side with canvas tent covers.
 When travelling, the bunks fold up, leaving four hard sides.
 Larger models allow the hybrid travel trailer to be used while "turtled" – meaning with the sides up.
 The primary advantage of a hybrid travel trailer is it offers a greater space-to-weight ratio.
 A disadvantage is the tent ends are not insulated and are subject to heat loss and condensation.

 In the United States, it is generally illegal for passengers to ride in a travel trailer, while in motion, unlike horse-drawn trailers and coaches.
 Triple towing (towing two trailers) is not allowed in some U.S. states, such as California, Alabama, Florida, or New York; however, triple towing is permitted in Texas if the combined length does not exceed 65 ft.